diemenator/auth0-gateway-on-home-nas/README.md

 ## TL;DR

+This repo contains example configuration and minimal steps requred to implement a secure web authz gateway using a single image nginx/openresty image.

 - Uses **OpenResty + Lua** as a drop-in alternative to nginx+ for OIDC negotiation.
 - Relies on **Auth0** and **DuckDNS** to provide zero-cost auth and dynamic DNS for a home lab setup.
+- Sets provisional user identity/claims headers for downstream use.

 ![auth_sequence.puml.svg](auth_sequence.puml.svg)